 Suggested Timeline for 2018 Benchmarking (Large Building Owners Only)

-- Make sure you have entered 2016 meter data for the full year (January 1 – December 31)
+- Make sure you have entered or collected 2017 meter data for the full year (January 1 – December 31)

 - Make sure a realistic EUI is reported: it should be above 5 or below 1,000 kBtu/sf